ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi image IMAGE_ID [--json]`

-- `IMAGE_ID`:  The unique identifier or name of the image
+- `IMAGE_ID`: The unique identifier or name of the image.

 **Options**